Renal Ultrasound | Bladder Ultrasound

 A Renal Ultrasound and Bladder Ultrasound helps in the evaluation, function, size and appearance of the kidneys, ureters and urinary bladder.
 By using high frequency transducers and ultrasound gel we can help evaluate signs of renal and bladder pathology and disorders.

 Ever noticed discoloration in the urine?
 Have you experienced lower back pain?
-Most people don’t realize that the kidneys are positioned at the lower area of a persons’ back and sometimes sharp shooting pain in the flank or the back can be a result of kidney stones.
+Most people don’t realize that the kidneys are positioned at the lower area of a person's back and sometimes sharp shooting pain in the flank or the back can be a result of kidney stones.

-Function of The Kidneys: The kidneys are bean-shaped organs, located on both right and left side of the spine and help flush harmful toxins and waste from the body.
+The kidneys are bean-shaped organs, located on both right and left side of the spine and help flush harmful toxins and waste from the body.
 Certain kidney conditions, cysts, kidney stones, can interfere with the overall function of the kidneys.

-Function of The Bladder: A muscular pouch which connects to the kidneys and helps with the excretion of urine.
+A muscular pouch which connects to the kidneys and helps with the excretion of urine.
 The bladders function is to hold and collect urinary fluids and toxins from both kidneys before release by the process of urination.
 However bladder masses, uterine or prostate enlargement and bladder wall defects can reduce the function of bladder by not voiding the toxins from the body.

 Indications for Kidney and Bladder Ultrasound: